 Fun facts: “I’m going to Uganda for the first time this July!
 I don’t have a car which means I ride my bike a lot.
-I’m a pescatarian, which means I just eat fish and veggies, I’m a drummer and semi-guitarist, I love my Italian heritage.”
+I’m a pescatarian, which means I just eat fish and vegetables.
+I’m a drummer and semi-guitarist.
+I love my Italian heritage.”

 Benna is of the Acholi Tribe.
 This is her second tour with Invisible Children.
 Her first tour was with team Texas.
 She serves as Brenda’s mentor for the tour and works in the IC office in Uganda.
 She was forced to live in a displacement camp when the LRA was in Northern Uganda.
 She now lives in Gulu, Uganda.